brinxmat/koha-barcode-printer-bookmarklet/README.md

 - An interleaved 2 of 5 rendition of the barcode
 - A spine-label variant of the call number split according to length (and possibly cut if it is very long)

-The label can be printed directly to suitable label printers when you click on any view in Koha that has a numeric string that represents a barcode.
+The label can be printed directly to suitable label printers.

 ##What is a bookmarklet?
 A bookmarklets are bookmarks that hide executable javascript snippets that do things in your webbrowser.
 This should sound a bit worrying; we're using them for good here, honest.